LLEK10297U The Sociology of Food Consumption

 - Type of assessment

-- Oral examination, 20 minIndividual oral exam first focusing on the project report and secondly on a question related to the curriculum drawn by the student.
+- Oral examination, 20 minIndividual oral exam first focusing on the project report and methodological issues, and secondly on a question related to the curriculum drawn by the student.
 The grade is only based on the oral exam.

 - Exam registration requirements